|

 the Sunday Times reported.
 The Department for Culture, Media and Sport is working on the plans with Treasury minister Andrea Leadsom, who oversees regulation of the banking system.
 However, the new rules would only cover UK-based websites

-regulated in this country.
+this country.
 It seems very unlikely that these new rules will have any impact on the availability of porn to children.
-Even if new downloads were stopped tomorrow there's probably already enough knocking around and hard drives and
+Even if new downloads were stopped tomorrow there's probably already enough knocking around and hard drives and memory sticks to

 article from business.avn.com